yyyaaan/getIt/readme.md

 # Routines

 The `scheduled.R` are exectued daily, but the whole data is captured completely only once in a 4-day span.

+2020-09-30: QR&MRT tracking series replaced from Christmas 2020 to Summer 2021; QR destination removed ADL added AMS

+2020-11-30: Added HLT for following up series.
+No defined series needed.

+2020-12-07: HLT moved to US server

+2020-12-08: MRT tracking is now replaced by follow-up.

+2020-12-13: QR tracking is disabled; partially replaced by follow-up.

+2021-01-16: FSH added tracking

+2021-02-24: QR schedule altered due to QR website update

+2021-02-27: scheduled on different servers merged to single one, no function change